aquasecurity/trivy/CONTRIBUTING.md

 ## Understand where your pull request belongs

-Trivy is composed of several different repositories that work togeather:
+Trivy is composed of several different repositories that work together:
 - [Trivy](https://github.com/aquasecurity/trivy) is the client side, user facing, command line tool.
 - [vuln-list](https://github.com/aquasecurity/vuln-list) is a vulnerabilities database, aggregated from different sources, and normalized for easy consumption.
 This of this as the "server" side of the trivy command line tool. **There should be no pull requests to this repo**
 - [vuln-list-update](https://github.com/aquasecurity/vuln-list-update) is the code that maintains the vuln-list database.